giganticode/langmodels/README.md

 ### CLI API
 ```
-~/dev/langmodels$ python langmodels/inference/entropies.py <file> [--output-path <output-path>] [--verbose]
+~/dev/langmodels$ python langmodels/inference/entropies.py <file> [-o <output-path>] [-e <entropy_aggregator>] [-v]

 positional arguments:
   <file>                           Path to file for which entropies are to be calculated.

 optional arguments:
-  --output-path <output-path>      Path to file to which entropies are to be written.
+  --output-path, -o <output-path>                    Path to file to which entropies are to be written.
 If not specified, --verbose option is set to true.
+  --entropy-aggregator, -e <entropy_aggregator>      Fuction to calculate entropy for the whole line from subtoken entropies.
+Possible values:
+                                                     'subtoken-average': average over all subtokens' entropies
+                                                     'full-token-average' (default): average over all full-tokens' entopies (entropy of a full token is a sum of entopies of its subtokens to which a token was split during pre-processing)
+                                                     'full-token-entropies': a list of full-token entropies (gives freedom to library's clients to compute line-entropy in their own way)
-  --verbose                        Write preprocessed lines and their entropies to stdout.
+  --verbose, -v                                      Write preprocessed lines and their entropies to stdout.
 ```